CadQuery/cadquery/doc/_static/logo/README.md

 ## CadQuery Logo

-This logo uses the Roboto bold font (included), and the color is #2980b9
+This logo uses the Roboto bold font (included), the Inkscape font size is 56, and the color is #2980b9